AnimaApp/anima-dsa/packages/docs/guide/introduction/getting-started.md

 ## 4. Push changes to GitHub

-- Create/edit a design token in the plugin
+- Push your repo to GitHub
-- Make sure your repo is pushed to GitHub
+- Create or edit a design token in the plugin
 - [Create an access token for the repo](/guide/manage-design-tokens/sync-design-tokens#_1-generate-your-personal-access-token)
 - [Add the credentials to the Figma plugin](/guide/manage-design-tokens/sync-design-tokens#_2-connect-your-github-account-to-anima)
 - Push the changes to GitHub